The 5 Day Plan To Turn Closet Chaos into Organized Bliss

 - Give yourself a high-five

 If you are selling your home, there should be nothing in here but linens and bathroom paper products.
 You also should make sure that you have empty shelf space so it makes the closet look spacious.
-If you are staying in your home here is a much more detailed article from HGTV with some great suggestions for your linen closet design and organizing.

 Day 4: The Pantry or Food Closet